-The classic cut of meat for a British Sunday roast, beef is full of flavour, as well as being a good source of high-quality protein, iron and B vitamins.
-But it's not just a one-dish ingredient - the wide range of cuts available, from expensive sirloin steak to the much more affordable brisket, mean it's pretty versatile.
+The classic choice of meat for a British Sunday roast.
+Beef is full of flavour, as well as being a good source of high-quality protein, iron and B vitamins.
+But it's not just a one-dish ingredient – the wide range of cuts available, from expensive sirloin steak to the much more affordable brisket, mean it's pretty versatile.

 British-reared breeds, such as Aberdeen Angus, Longhorn and Hereford have traditionally been considered to be among the best beef in the world, but the reputation of other premium breeds such as Wagyu, which originated in Japan, are increasingly on the rise.

 Most beef cuts are sold ready-prepared, so it's generally a fairly easy meat to cook.

 Choose the best

 Always buy beef from a source that you trust – a good supermarket, local butcher, farmers' market or shop, or a website mail order company.
 Of those five sources, the last four will usually be able to tell you the most about the meat – where it comes from, how it was reared and slaughtered, as well as if it was hung, and for how long.
 Traceability like that is crucial in ensuring that the beef you are buying has been humanely treated while alive, had the shortest possible journey to the slaughterhouse (long journeys are highly stressful for all livestock) and has been expertly handled once killed – all of which will have an impact on the meat's flavour and tenderness.